-You must upload the following documentation (valid proof of registration/enrollment is accepted) as part of your application.
+You must upload the following documentation (valid proof of registration/enrolment is accepted) as part of your application.
 Please upload ONLY the following documents (no additional documents are to be uploaded).
 Documents from previous/other applications will not be considered.
 Please view/print this checklist of required documents prior to applying.

 - High School Diploma or equivalent

-- Minimum Valid Alberta Class 3 driver’s licence with Air Brake Endorsement (or provincial equivalent)
+- Minimum Valid Alberta Class 3 Driver's Licence with Air Brake Endorsement (or provincial equivalent)

 And one of the following certifications:

-- Certified NAIT Medical First Responder (MFR) - 80 hrs Advanced Fire Aid Alberta (AFA) OHS approved course
+- Certified Medical First Responder (MFR) - 80 hrs Advanced Fire Aid Alberta (AFA) OHS approved course

 - Certified St. John Ambulance Advanced First Aid (AFA) - 80 hrs AFA Alberta OHS approved course